Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 Check availability & best rates

-4. Where to stay in Dubrovnik near the beach: Ploče
+4. Where to Stay in Dubrovnik near the Beach: Ploče

 The Ploče neighbourhood is located east of Dubrovnik’s famous city walls and offers picturesque views over the Old Town harbour and the Adriatic Sea.